colygon/frogable/README.md

 ### Desktop App (Electron)

-Build and run Claudable as a desktop application:
+Build and run Frogable as a desktop application:

 ```bash
 # Development mode